ivcandela/parker-multiplicative-persistance-augmentator/README.md

 First, if you have to find divisors of a number  **M**, you don't need to check every number to **M**-1, but only up to `ceil(sqrt( **M** ))`, over that you're double-checking.
 This was a big improvement, but we were still too slow for numbers like 277777788888899

+### Dead-ends

+_(Python version only, still TODO in Rust version)_

+If any sub-computation ends up in a dead-end (no single-digit divisor found) the whole current stack can be considered a dead end and there's no reason to keep checking it

 ### Computation Caching